 Guru was released in 1997, and while it was not a box office success, it gained critical appreciation and was the first Malayalam movie to go to the Oscars.
 And now, it has gained a cult status.
 But why?

-Was it because it was Malayalam’s first venture into sci-fi?
+Was it because it was a Fantasy Drama; a genre that Malayalam cinema doesn’t go into as much as it should?
 Or because of the way it portrays the ridiculousness of casteism and religion?
 Or because it urges us to question established norms, rules, and “common sense”?
 A combination of all three perhaps.

 What really struck me was the last one – Guru talked about questioning conventional wisdom almost a decade before Freakonomics did!
 Once Raghurāman enters the world of the blind, he literally sees what the natives could not.
 He sees the futility of the class structure, he understands that their traditions and beliefs are restricted by their perception of the world around them.
 And eventually, he realises that he is subject to the same limits of perception too.
 He realises that one does not just “see” with the eyes, but with the mind too.
 And while all of us have the ability to see things, the constructs within our minds prevent us from the pursuit of truth.